vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

 analysis.

 .. note::
-   The Odoo *Social Marketing* app is integrated with other Odoo applications, such as *Sales*, *Invoicing*, *CRM*, and *Website*.
+   The Leansoft *Social Marketing* app is integrated with other Leansoft applications, such as *Sales*, *Invoicing*, *CRM*, and *Website*.

 .. seealso::